 For professional live and studio players, here are the very best of the brands at the top end of the acoustic guitar market.
-These acoustic guitars are reserved for those of you lucky enough to have in excess of $/£1,000 burning a hole in their pockets.
+These acoustic guitars are reserved for those of you lucky enough to have in excess of $/£1,000 burning a hole in your pockets.

-All of the guitars in this gallery have gained a minimum of a 4.5 star rating in our stringent reviews process.
-That means we feel these models' build quality, sound, playability and value for money are not in question at their relative price points.
+Each and every one of the guitars in this round-up have gained a minimum of 4.5 stars in our stringent reviews process.
+That means we feel these models' build quality, sound, playability and value for money are not in question, even at this rarified level.

-Here, you're looking at the best of the best in terms of build quality and tonewoods, while the trend for pre-aged wood via torrefaction processes is making it possible to buy new acoustics that already sound like well-worn vintage classics.
+Here, you're looking at the cream of the crop in terms of build quality and tonewoods.
+Notably, the trend for pre-aged wood via torrefaction processes is making it possible to buy new acoustics that already sound like well-worn vintage classics.